ohmyi3/ohmyi3/README.md

 ## Example Info Output

-All variables defined in your `~/.config/ohmyi3/config.py` will be available as nice `SuperDict` to the jinja2 templating engine.
+All variables defined in your `~/.config/ohmyi3/config.py` will be available as nice `SuperDict` to the jinja2 templating engine and used to dynamically control i3 (and anything else).

 Example output from the example `config.py` above on my host named `p15`